Apologia: The Fullness of Christian Truth

 Francis - 2013 - ?)

 St. Peter was martyred in Rome in A.D.
 67 by crucifixion, asking to be crucified upside-down 2 because he felt unworthy to be crucified in the same way as our Lord.
-His body was buried on Vatican Hill, at the present site of St. Peter's Basilica.
+His body was buried on Vatican Hill where he was martyred, at the present site of St. Peter's Basilica.
+His tomb is there, marked by 2nd century graffitti, his bones having been wrapped in purple cloth held together by gold thread.
+The main graffito reads in Greek: "PETER IS HERE."
 You can read about his (and Paul's) martyrdom in Rome in Book II, Chapter 25 of "Church History" written by the above-mentioned Eusebius of Caesaria.

 The evidence of post-New Testament Church history is just as convincing.
 Read what the early Eastern Church fathers wrote about Peter and his successors.